Learn how to weed out sinful problems in one's Christian life from an illustration of weeding crabgrass.

 A video of how God uses the few prayers like Hannah's to bring reformation to a nation even the size of Israel.

-God marvelously reveals Himself in two ways.
-They reveal God's person and purposes.
+God marvelously reveals Himself in two ways, revealing God's person and purposes.

 "If God wills" becomes an excellent way to examine our own form of planning and fully step into God's planning.
 James 4:13-17 identifies and readies us to live out His will for our lives.